| |

 pouring off buttermilk.

-1. Once the butter has formed it’s time to to strain off the buttermilk.
+1. Once the butter has formed it’s time to strain off the buttermilk.
 Tip the mixture into a colander over a bowl to catch the milk.

 1. Save the buttermilk in a jar in the fridge or the freezer to use later.
 Place the butter clumps back into the mixing bowl whisk it again, or use your hands to squeeze and knead the butter to remove more buttermilk.